project-copacetic/copacetic/website/docs/output.md

 ```bash
 copa patch -i docker.io/library/nginx:1.21.6 -r nginx.1.21.6.json -t 1.21.6-patched --format="openvex" --output "nginx.1.21.6-vex.json"
 ```

+Use `COPA_VEX_AUTHOR` environment variable to set the author of the VEX document.
+If it's not set, the author will default to `Project Copacetic`.

 This will generate a VEX Document that looks like: